How Well Do Self-Supervised Models Transfer?: Experiments

 \subsection{What information is retained in features?}

 How to measure what information is retained in CNN features is an open research question in itself \cite{Zeiler2014VisualizingNetworks}.
 However, to complement our prior performance-driven comparisons, we conduct a preliminary analysis on this topic using the methodology suggested in \cite{Zhao2020WhatLearning}.
 Specifically, we compare the ability to reconstruct RGB images from the features extracted by our pre-trained models, when using the deep image prior \cite{Ulyanov2018DeepPrior}.
 This feature inversion algorithm trains an encoder-decoder architecture to produce an image which achieves similar features to the original image when passed through the pre-trained model.
+We perform image reconstruction from features across all 14 pre-trained models and all 15 unique recognition datasets.

-\keypoint{Analysis} We perform image reconstruction from features across all 13 self-supervised methods and all 15 unique recognition datasets.
-To quantify the results we compare: (i) Pixel-wise mean squared error between original images and reconstructions, (ii) Perceptual-difference between original images and reconstructions as measured by \cite{Zhang2018TheMetric}.
-We summarise the results in Figure~\ref{fig:recon_bars}, with complete qualitative examples given in Figure~\ref{fig:recon_grid} of the appendix.
-From qualitative results, we can see that all methods can provide a somewhat recognisable reconstruction, with the noticeable difference that supervised pre-training tends to provide much cleaner colour in the reconstruction.
+\keypoint{Analysis} To quantify the results we compare: (i) the perceptual difference between original images and reconstructions as measured by \cite{Zhang2018TheMetric}, and (ii) pixel-wise mean squared error between original images and reconstructions.
+We summarise the results in Figure~\ref{fig:boxplots}, with complete qualitative examples given in Figure~\ref{fig:recon_grid} of the appendix.
+From the qualitative results we can see that all methods can provide a somewhat recognisable reconstruction, with the noticeable difference that supervised pre-training tends to provide much cleaner colour in the reconstruction.
 We conjecture that the poor colour fidelity is due to the heavy colour distortions used in the data augmentation of state of the art self-supervised methods leading them to learn colour-invariant features.
 If so this means that downstream users should be cautious about applying such features to tasks where colour is a critical feature for decision-making.
-Computing correlations between the quantitative metrics of each self-supervised learner and its original ImageNet performance, shows that there is a general trend towards stronger methods (in the ImageNet accuracy sense) providing better reconstructions.
-There is a correlation of -0.61 for perceptual distance computed by the VGG network and for the colour errors, red -0.57, green -0.12, blue -0.22.
+There is a general trend towards stronger methods (in the ImageNet accuracy sense) providing better reconstructions (correlation of -0.69 for perceptual distance computed by the VGG network and for the colour errors, red -0.56, green -0.11, blue -0.22).